variant-bio/mid-pass/README.md

 # Methods for mid-pass whole genome sequencing

+This document provides an overview of the pipeline and how data were processed in our [manuscript](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-07949-9) published in BMC Genomics.
+If you use this pipeline or the scripts developed here, please cite our work:

-This document provides an overview of how the sequencing data in “Mid-pass whole genome sequencing enables biomedical genetic studies of diverse populations” were processed.
+Emde, AK., Phipps-Green, A., Cadzow, M. et al. Mid-pass whole genome sequencing enables biomedical genetic studies of diverse populations.
+BMC Genomics 22, 666 (2021).

-This code is freely available for academic and non-commercial research purposes [LICENSE](LICENSE.md).
+All code is freely available for academic and non-commercial research purposes [LICENSE](LICENSE.md).

 ## Processing workflow to generate fully phased and imputed VCF